TorresjDev/Python-Projects/social-media-analyzer/README.md

 ## 🙏 Acknowledgements

-This application was developed by **Jesus Torres** utilizing modern data science tools and visualization libraries.
+This application was developed utilizing modern data science tools and visualization libraries.
+For the Computer Information and Decision Management Business Intelligence and Decision Support Systems course at West Texas A&M University, under the guidance of Dr. Cheng (Carl) Zhang.

 Special thanks to the open-source community and the creators of Pandas, Matplotlib, Plotly, and WordCloud!